McLoughlin: Origins

 Lochlan(n)/Lochlain(n) is still used as a man's personal name in Ireland and Scotland, though not commonly.
 English forms of the surname Mac/Nic Lochlainn are concentrated in western Ulster, on both sides of the international boundary.
 But the family are found throughout Ulster, and spread eastward during the Middle Ages, across the North Channel into Scotland where they became the Clan MacLachlan.
 Spellings of the name peculiar to Scotland include McLachlan, McLachlin, and McLauchlan.
 The Mac/Nic Lochlainn and their Scottish cousins are descendants of the Northern Uí Néill.

 The Ó/Ní Maoilsheachlainn surname originated in Meath.
 The family claim descent from High King Máel Sechnaill mac Domnaill of the Southern Uí Néill, relatives of the Northern family.
 The surname was originally rendered O'Melaghlin in Norman French and Middle English but was corrupted to McLoughlin and M'Loughlin in the 18th century.

 The Lochnaigh family in Connaught, who claim descent from the Uí Fiachrach dynasty, mostly became Loughney in English but are very occasionally called McLoughlin.
 They tend to be concentrated in Galway.

 MacLoughlin of Cineál Eoghain

 The McLoughlins of Ulster are part of the Cenél nEógain branch of the Northern Uí Néill.
-They ruled what is now County Tyrone, Londonderry and Donegal.
+They ruled what is now Counties Tyrone, Londonderry and Donegal.
 High Kings of Ireland from this family were: